 Overall, it is best suitable to get hands-on experience with the product.

 Tableau Public Premium

 It is an annual subscription-based service that helps or prevents saving the work to the public.

-When it comes to data analytics, preparing data is a significant task, as far as my knowledge.
+Regarding data analytics, preparing data is a significant task, as far as I know.
 Because if your data is more polished or clean, it is a matter of time to get all the charts your business needs the most.

 The introduction of Tableau Prep has completely removed the problem you might face in preparing your data.
 Especially if you are a non-technical user, you can prepare your data by dragging and dropping the required fields.

 The following are some of the important features of the Prep.

 - It enables you to connect to the data you need and combine data from multiple sources by dragging them.
 On the bottom pane, you can see the actual data.